crusoe112/DirtyPipePython/README.md

   - The su binary can be overwritten to get a root shell
   - The current user can be added to the sudo group in /etc/group

-It then executes the first option that is possible in that order.
+It then executes the first option that is possible in that order and drops the user directly into a root shell.

 For an excellent explanation of the vulnerability itself, see [Kellerman's writeup](https://dirtypipe.cm4all.com/).